Grundfos SMART DDA pumps paid for their investment after just a half year for dosing at a Lithuanian bioethanol plant

 “It is important that the pumps are precise, because these chemicals are expensive.
-The previous pumps were worn and imprecise,” he says.
-“We were not very happy with their constant demand for repair and resetting, and we were looking for more precise pumps.”
+The previous pumps were worn down and imprecise,” he says.
+“We were not very happy with their need for repair and resetting time, and we were looking for more precise pumps.”

 The old pumps were failing in other areas, too.
 AB Biofuture needed a new kind of pump to handle several challenges:

 - Frequent pressure changes in the mill and pipelines